mohit-raghavendra/BioEmbedS-Testbed-repository/README.md

 This repository is part of BioEmbedS project:

-#### Predicting cross-tissue hormone-gene relations usingbalanced word embeddings.
+#### Predicting cross-tissue hormone-gene relations using balanced word embeddings.
 - Aditya Jadhav, Mohit Raghavendra, Tarun Kumar, Tamizhini Loganathan and Manikandan Narayanan.

 BioEmbedS is free software: you can redistribute it and/or modify